The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Results

 In Fig.~\ref{fig:pgun_mg_in_medium_lbt_off}, the modification by the \textsc{matter} alone simulations is shown.
 Also, through $m_{g}$ distribution, it can be confirmed that no significant modification in the structure of jet hard splittings at high virtuality occurs for both gluon jets and quark jets.
 Thus, the modification pattern is entirely brought about by the evolution at low virtuality.

 The $m_{g}$ distributions for $\gamma$-tagged jets and inclusive jets in $p$-$p$ collisions at $\sqrt{s}=5.02$~TeV are compared in Fig.~\ref{fig:inclusive_gamma_tagged_mg_vacuum}.
-The inclusive jet results exhibit a broader distribution in the $m_{g}$ due to the larger gluon jet fraction, but the difference diminishes as $p^{\mathrm{jet}}_{T}$ increases, similarly to the $r_{g}$ and $k_{T,g}$ distributions.
+The inclusive jet results exhibit a broader distribution in $m_{g}$ due to the larger gluon jet fraction, but the difference diminishes as $p^{\mathrm{jet}}_{T}$ increases, similarly to the $r_{g}$ and $k_{T,g}$ distributions.

 The medium modification is shown in Fig.~\ref{fig:inclusive_gamma_tagged_mg_in_medium}.
-For inclusive jets, the modification pattern is dominated by the shift towards smaller $m_{g}$, attributed to larger energy loss with wider angle profiles, and does not show any clear manifestation of mass gain for the hard splittings.
-In the case of $\gamma$-tagged jets, a bump due to the mass gain for quark jets in the \textsc{lbt} phase appears on the small $m_{g}$ side, while a similar suppression to that of inclusive jets is observed at large $m_{g}$.
+For inclusive jets, the modification pattern is dominated by the shift toward smaller $m_{g}$, attributed to larger energy loss with wider angle profiles.
+In the case of $\gamma$-tagged jets, a bump due to the mass gain for quark jets via recoils in the \textsc{lbt} phase appears on the small $m_{g}$ side, while a similar suppression to that of inclusive jets is observed at large $m_{g}$.

 We present our prediction for the $x_{J\gamma}$-dependent medium modification of the $m_{g}$ distribution for $\gamma$-tagged jets in Fig.~\ref{fig:gamma_tagged_mg_xdep}.
-A bump structure associated with mass gain from the medium is observed in hard splittings.
+A bump structure associated with mass gain via recoils from the medium at small virtuality is observed in soft-drop-reconstructed hard branchings.
 At large $m_{g}$, jets with larger masses experience greater energy loss, leading to wider splittings and suppression at large $x_{J\gamma}$ cuts.
 Reducing the $x_{J\gamma}$ cut includes contributions from jets with significant energy loss, weakening the suppression, but it persists even at the smallest $x_{J\gamma}$ cut ($x_{J\gamma} > 0.2$).
-This is attributed to the loss of $m_{g}$ caused by energy emitted at large angles outside the jet cone or soft components groomed away by the Soft Drop procedure.
+This is attributed to the loss of $m_{g}$ caused by energy emitted at large angles outside the jet cone or soft components groomed away by the soft-drop procedure.